Making English a Programming Language

 LessMore

 Something has changed in who can build software.
 Some of us were not trained in traditional programming, but we can reason about product, constraints, tests, and review well enough to direct an agent.
-However, the failure mode we keep hitting is product mess.
+However, the failure mode we keep hitting is that as our product gets more complex, the codebase also gets more sloppy.

 Agents can still produce working code, but every change has to rediscover the architecture.
 That is how duplicate paths, inconsistent patterns, and fragile branches creep in.
 The chat box is useful, but it is a weak place to keep all of that together.
 The repo I am open-sourcing is my attempt to fix that.